|

 USBHID now offers support for touch screen devices, but this support is

 currently limited to emulation of mouse controls.
-Fully support for
+Full support for

 (multi) touch devices is under development.